Mikey Way: Other musical collaborations

-As of March 2023, Way was using Fender 2 Bassman amps when touring Australia, New Zealand and Japan as shown on his instagram.

-Fender Squier Mikey Way Mustang Bass

-While touring for the Danger Days: The Lives of the Fabulous Killjoys, Way collaborated with Squier to release a signature Mikey Way Fender Mustang Bass.
-In an interview with MusicRadar, Way commented on his signature bass: "I had been sponsored by Fender through most of my time in MCR.
-I had contacted them about making a custom bass and they hit me back saying they wanted to give me a signature model".
-The guitar in question, The Fender Squier Mikey Way Mustang Bass, was a produced by Fender's Squier line from 2012 until 2015.
-Based on the Squier Mustang Bass, finished in Large Flake Silver Sparkle with a black competition stripe, it was based off of a guitar Way and his brother, Gerard, wanted as kids.
-The guitar also features a natural finished neck, black pick guard and Way's signature on the back of the head.

 Acting

 In 2013, Way made his acting debut on The Hub original series The Aquabats!
 Super Show! in the season two finale "The AntiBats!", playing the lead singer of a fictional death metal band called Asthma.
 Additionally, Way's brother Gerard co-directed and co-wrote the episode.
 In 2018, Way debuted as a voice actor by voicing the role of Snarl in the Transformers: Power of the Primes animated series.

 Personal life

 In March 2007, Way married his first wife, Alicia Simmons.
 They divorced in 2013.